wp-plugins/login-sidebar-widget/readme.txt

 * just install the plugin and add the login widget in the sidebar.
 * Change some 'optional' settings in `Settings-> Login Widget Settings` and you are good to go.
 * Add css as you prefer because the form structure is really very simple.
+* Use this shortcode [forgot_password] in your page to display the forgot password form.
+Forgot password link can be added to login widget from plugin settings page.

 = Other Optional Options =
 * Custom forgot password form.
 Use shortcode to display forgot password form in your post or page.